spotthehall/micro.blog-geotag-plugin/README.md

 # micro.blog-map

-<p style="color:red">Warning: This uses the Title field for coordinates - so not for everybody!</p>
+_Warning: This uses the Title field for coordinates - so not for everybody!_

 Not a bean!